Argentine submarine found a year after disappearing with 44 aboard

 Breaking News Emails

-Ocean Infinity, a maritime company that can search and map the seabed, was hired by Argentina following the failure of a massive international operation to find the vessel after it went missing in the South Atlantic.
+Ocean Infinity, a U.S. company that can search and map the seabed, was hired by Argentina following the failure of a international operation to find the vessel after it went missing in the South Atlantic.

 The San Juan was some 270 miles off Argentina's Patagonian coast when it sent its last signal.